SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Operators.rst

     (swift) 2 + 3 * 4 % 5
     // r0 : Int = 4

-Taken literally, you might expect this to read as follows:
+Taken strictly from left to right, you might expect this to read as follows:

 * 2 plus 3 equals 5;
 * 5 times 4 equals 20;